Dynamic tariff-based demand response in retail electricity market under uncertainty: Literature review

-\cite{corradi2012controlling} show that price-response dynamics can be used to control electricity consumption by applying a one-way price signal based on data measurable at the grid level. \cite{afcsar2016achieving} present a bi-level optimization model where the supplier establishes time-differentiated electricity prices, and the consumers minimize their electricity consumption costs to enhance grid efficiency. \cite{soares2019population} present a model considering a single leader (retailer) whose aim is to maximize profit and multi-followers (consumers) whose objective is to minimize their electricity cost. \cite{aussel2020trilevel} propose the interactions among electricity suppliers, local agents, aggregators, and consumers with a trilevel multi-leader-multi-follower game model for load shifting induced by the time of use pricing.
-They solve this presumably hard problem by assuming that the decision variables of all electricity suppliers but one, is known and optimize the decisions of the remaining suppliers as a single-leader-multi-follower game. \cite{soares2020designing} develop a comprehensive model in which a retailer maximizes its profit and a cluster of consumers react to the decision of the retailer based on electricity prices by determining the operation of the controllable loads to minimize the electricity bill and a monetized discomfort factor associated with the indoor temperature deviations.
-Moreover, energy scheduling problem for a load-serving entity using flexible and inflexible loads \citep{nguyen2016dynamic}, integrating economic dispatch and efficient coordination of wind power \citep{ilic2011efficient}, and forecasting conditional load response to varying prices \citep{corradi2012controlling}, among others, are other examples of effective applications of DR programs.
+From a theoretical perspective, the demand response literature has made significant strides in addressing market complexities.
+It encompasses studies considering imperfect markets using bilevel models, such as \cite{afcsar2016achieving}, \cite{soares2019population}, \cite{aussel2020trilevel}, and \cite{soares2020designing} and perfect competition with equilibrium models, such as \cite{devine2023role,devine2018examining,hu2016stochastic,nguyen2016dynamic}.

-\cref{DR_benefits} summarizes the main DR programs benefits which have been aimed at addressing in the preceding works.
+\cite{afcsar2016achieving} present a bilevel optimization model in which the supplier establishes time-differentiated electricity prices and consumers minimize their electricity consumption costs to enhance grid efficiency. \cite{soares2019population} present a model considering a single leader (retailer) whose aim is to maximize profit and multiple followers (consumers) whose objective is to minimize electricity costs. \cite{aussel2020trilevel} propose interactions among electricity suppliers, local agents, demand aggregators, and consumers with a tri-level multileader-multi follower game for load shifting induced by the time of use pricing. \cite{soares2020designing} develop a comprehensive model in which a retailer maximizes its profit.
+A cluster of consumers responds to the retailer’s decisions on electricity prices by adjusting the operation of controllable loads to minimize their electricity bills and monetize a discomfort factor based on indoor temperature deviations.